Igor Blaževič

-Igor Blaževič (born 1963 in Trebinje, Herzegovina region of SFR Yugoslavia) is a European human rights campaigner of Croatian origin living in the Czech Republic as the founder and longtime director of One World, the Europe's biggest human rights documentary International Film Festival and the director of the People in Need foundation.
+Igor Blaževič (born 1963 in Trebinje, Herzegovina region of SFR Yugoslavia) is a European human rights campaigner of Bosnian origin living in the Czech Republic as the founder and longtime director of One World, the Europe's biggest human rights documentary International Film Festival and the director of the People in Need foundation.
 He is also the member of the steering committee of World Movement for Democracy.
 Currently he is a Programme Director at the Prague Civil Society Centre.
 Among other activities he is the director of the Educational Initiatives, training program for the Burma activists based in Thailand.

 Life

 He studied philosophy and comparative literature at the University of Zagreb.
 Since 1992, he worked in the International Secretariat of the Helsinki Citizens Assembly and since 1994 worked in the organization People in Need.

 Since 1999 he was the director of the film festival One World and one of the persons nominating the Homo Homini International Award given by People in Need to personalities promoting human rights.

 Igor Blaževič is married to Jasmina Blažević, a filmmaker.